jessicarydberg/MemoryGame/README.md

    - Then finally uploaded it to my GitHub repo with git push
      - When everything was done, I navigated to the Settings tab in the GitHub repository, scrolled down to "GitHub Pages" section and clicked "Check it out here!" link.
 Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
-The live link can be found here: https://jessicarydberg.github.io/MemoryGame/
+The live link can be found here: <a href="https://jessicarydberg.github.io/MemoryGame/" target="_blank">Memory game</a>

 ## Credits